devgateway/www.developmentgateway.org/_posts/2015-04-23-financing-the-future-2015-some-hits-and-misses-on-the-future-of-development-finance.md

 With the release of the “zero draft”, donors, governments, scholars, and advocacy groups alike are beginning to weigh in on what is missing or weak in the current draft.
 An updated draft will be circulated in advance of July’s FfD summit, which will draw some of the top policymakers from developed and developing countries, multilateral development banks, civil society, and the private sector to determine how FfD can contribute to kick-starting the era of sustainable development.

-*Josh Powell is Director of Innovation for Development Gateway and AidData.
-Liz Dodds is a Consultant working on the Open Aid Partnership at the World Bank.*

 *This piece was originally posted on the [First Tranche](http://aiddata.org/blog/financing-the-future-2015-some-hits-and-misses-on-the-future-of-development-finance).
 Image from [@AectForAfrica](https://twitter.com/AcetforAfrica/status/578242659334144000).*